Sanibel Island Bike Rentals

 - Bikes are not allowed on the beach.

-- Florida law requires that bike riders under age 16 wear helmets.
+- Florida law requires that bike riders under age 16 wear helmets, but it is a smart practice for all riders.

 City of Sanibel elevated to “Silver” status Bicycle Friendly Community℠ by the League of American Bicyclists